gustavonq/hyojun.fuzzy-finder/README.md

 > The test page is created caching [BBB Technology home page](http://bbc.com/technology), so you can see how results pop up and all asssets used on the project. (tip: type a query to bring some headlines from their homepage).

-###- Pluging hyojun.fuzzy-finder on existent projects
+###- For those who only want to plug hyojun.fuzzy-finder on existent projects

 If you have your own **hyojun.guideline** project running: